UniversalDependencies/docs/workgroups/mwe.md

 _This paragraph briefly records some of the arguments that have been made in the past on relations for name structure.
 It is an issue over which there has historically been variation and about which there is some continuing debate._ Examples like _French actor Gaspard Ulliel:_ Some treebanks have used `nmod` for titles and honorifics like _Mr._ or _French actor_.
 Most people think this is inappropriate, since an `nmod` dependent should be a full phrase, which will typically take its own case as a modifier in a cased language.
 In contrast, these titles seem to be part of the same phrase as the name that follows them; they show case agreement concord in a cased language.

 **Answer: This argument would imply that all languages use `nmod` only where the modifier is a complete sentence.
-This would make the very productive noun-noun `compound`s in French impossible to analyze.**
+This would make the very productive noun-noun `compound`s in French impossible to analyze:**

 **Imprimante →? laser; accès → handicapés; espace → fumeur**